OneMcPlayer/Memorize-Tool/README.md

 ## 📜 Original Version

-The original vanilla JavaScript version of this application is archived in the `archive-vanilla-js` directory.
-It was built with pure HTML, CSS, and JavaScript without any dependencies.
+The original vanilla JavaScript version of this application was built with pure HTML, CSS, and JavaScript without any dependencies.
+It has been migrated to this React version.

 ## 📝 License